UBod/pyMLaux/README.md

 ### Installation

-The easiest way of installing the package is via running the following command (if run from a notebook, prefix the command with an exclamation mark '!'):
+The easiest way of installing the package is via running the following command (if executed from inside a Jupyter or Colab notebook, prefix the command with an exclamation mark '!'):
 ``` bash
 pip install git+https://github.com/UBod/pyMLaux.git
 ```